ExpressVPN vs. Surfshark 2023: Which VPN Is Better?

 When evaluating each provider's live chat, we were connected to support staffers within minutes.

-The two providers also offer direct assistance in the form of live chats and support tickets.
-Response times in the first option were short, with our emailed queries answered after seven (Surfshark) and 20 hours (ExpressVPN), respectively.
+Both VPNs also offer direct assistance in the form of a live chat and support ticket system.
+Response times in the first option were short, with our emailed queries answered after seven (Surfshark) and 20 hours (ExpressVPN).

-Overall, even though Surfshark's email arrived quicker, it's too little to distinguish between the two.
+Overall, even though Surfshark's reply came faster, there's too little to distinguish between the two.